 Imitations flood the market, eroding consumer trust and confidence.

-Consumers may encounter subpar or inconsistent quality goods masquerading as the original brand, resulting in disappointment and potentially damaging the brand’s reputation.
+Consumers may encounter subpar or inconsistent product quality masquerading as the original brand, resulting in disappointment and potentially damaging the brand’s reputation.

 Here are four key areas where you should focus your efforts: